wulffern/aic2026/lectures/l00_diode.md

 If we assume the crystal is perfect, then at 0 Kelvin all electrons will be part of covalent bonds.
 Each silicon atom share 4 electrons with its neighbors.
-I think what we really mean when we say "share 4 electrons" is that the wave-functions of the outer orbitals interact, and we can no longer think of the orbitals as belonging to either of the silicon nuclei.
+What we really mean when we say "share 4 electrons" is that the wave-functions of the outer orbitals interact, and we can no longer think of the orbitals as belonging to either of the silicon nuclei.
 All the neighbors atoms "share" electrons, and nowhere is there an vacant state, or a hole, in the valence band.

-If such a crystal were to exist, it would not conduct any current, as the charges cannot move.
+If such a crystal were to exist, where there were no holes in the valence band, and a net neutral charge, the crystal could not conduct any drift current.
+Electrons would move around continuously, swapping states, but there could be no net drift of charge carriers.

-In a atom, or a crystal, there are also higher energy states where the carriers are "free" to move.
+In an atom, or a crystal, there are also higher energy states where the carriers are "free" to move.
 We call these energy levels, or bands of energy levels, conduction bands.
 In singular form "conduction band", refers to the lowest available energy level where the electrons are free to move.